About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Choices I offer

-I believe that most new fiction writers can benefit from an edit and critique of the first 25 or so pages of a manuscript.
-The same is true for a new writer of nonfiction with one exception: consider getting a critique on the first chapter that deals directly with the content of the book, omitting the introduction, preface, and other preliminary material.
+I believe that most new fiction writers can benefit from an edit and critique of the first 10 to 25 pages of a manuscript.
+The same is true for a new writer of nonfiction.
+Such critiques should be made on the first chapter of the book's content, and not the first text that appears such as an introduction, preface, or other preliminary or "front" matter.

-A critique of a "partial" — jargon for the first few chapters of a manuscript — empowers the writer to apply the lessons of the critique to the balance of the draft, thereby raising the manuscript to a higher level of readiness for a full edit.
-I do not offer critiques in place of editing, because reading a manuscript in its entirety, making notes about it, and writing a thorough analysis of it takes me almost as much time as actually editing it.
-And an edit gives authors much more value for their money than a critique.
+Writers who acquire a critique of a "partial" (jargon for the first few chapters of a manuscript) become empowered to apply the lessons of that critique to the balance of their drafts, thereby raising a manuscript to a higher level of readiness for a full edit.
+I do not offer critiques in place of editing, because reading a manuscript in its entirety, making informed notes about it, and writing a thorough analysis of it takes as much time as actually editing it.
+An edit plus a critique gives authors much more value for their money than a critique alone—if they are willing to learn.

-• Critiques of entire books are general in the suggestions offered, leaving the writer to interpret how to actually apply those suggestions to the text.
-I believe a full-length critique may be of use to a well-established author who is in the process of developing another book, but of little value to a new author.
+• Critiques of entire books are usually general in the suggestions offered, leaving the writer to interpret how to actually apply those suggestions to their text.
+I believe a full-length critique may be of use to well-established authors in the process of developing later books, but of little value to new writers.

-• Critiques of single chapters, on the other hand, when combined with an edit of the same 25 or so pages, is something I do recommend to help new writers evaluate the strengths and weaknesses of what they are working on.
-However, after I critique any part of a book manuscript, if writers wish to have the remainder of their chapters edited, I require that they first apply the suggestions already received to the remainder.
+• Critiques of single chapters, on the other hand, when combined with an edit of the same pages, is something I do recommend to help new writers evaluate the strengths and weaknesses of their work.
+After I critique any part of a book manuscript, if writers then wish to have the rest of their chapters edited, I require that they first apply to every remaining page all the suggestions already recieved that they agree with.

-• Editing offers the same suggestions as a critique, but provides a great many more specific recommendations and suggestions.
-Most important, editing shows how those suggestions could be applied.
+• Editing offers the same suggestions as a critique, but provides a great many more specifics and shows how those edits may be applied.
+Too often, a suggestion without a demonstration of how to apply it can be misunderstood.

-• Market-Savvy EditingSM lets me provide the same detailed benefits as all of the above-described editorial services, with the added value of a marketing perspective — which is what all informed critiques should reflect.
+• Market-Savvy EditingSM lets me offer the same detailed benefits as all of the above-described editorial services, with the added value of a marketing perspective — which is what all informed critiques should reflect.
+Therefore, the editor should be a reader of the same genre or a related genre, because each has its own market.
+And each market has agents and publishers who specialize in reaching those very markets.

 Accepting a manuscript for editing does not mean I can ensure or even predict its publication.
 No one can.
 The market is crowded, competitive, and fickle.
-So if you meet someone who claims to ensure successful publication, run — don't walk — and find someone else.
+So if you meet someone who claims to ensure successful publication, run — don't walk — to find a more trustworthy editor.

-Sometimes as I get deeper into the editing of a manuscript, I begin to see that it is not sustaining its initial promise as a marketable book.
+Once in a while, as my editing gets further along in a manuscript, I may begin to see that it is not sustaining its initial promise as a marketable book.
 If I believe that further editing is unlikely to sufficiently improve that book's chances for success, I stop and explain to the author what I'm observing.
-I return the unexpended part of the author's retainer together with the pages already edited.
+I then return the unexpended part of the author's advance payment together with the pages already edited.
 The author ends up with the same evaluation that a critique would have provided, plus something more detailed and functional: the editing of one's own writing — a tangible product from which to learn more effective techniques for future writing efforts.

 Naturally, my opinion is that of only one person.
-Some editors and publishing advocates thrive on telling authors what they want to hear, but I won't.
+Some editors and publishing advocates like to tell authors what they want to hear.
+I don't.

-Only once did a client strongly disagree with an evaluation of mine — which is every author's right, of course.
-She found another manuscript editor who, she later informed me, praised the work.
-To my knowledge, that novel is still unpublished.
-Usually an author who learns that a manuscript is not likely to produce the hoped-for result — even with substantial editing and rewriting — is grateful for the opportunity to save years of further effort, cost, and disappointment.
+Only once has a client let me know that she strongly disagreed with an evaluation of mine — which is every author's right, of course.
+I was told that she'd found another editor who contradicted my evaluation and praised her manuscript.
+To my knowledge, that novel is still unpublished, as is that writer.
+My experience has been that a writer, upon learning her or his manuscript is not likely to produce the hoped-for result even with substantial editing and rewriting, is grateful for the opportunity to save years of further effort, cost, and disappointment.

 Page Top

 Once in a while I meet a self-publisher with an inadequate plan who is not interested in learning how to market effectively.
-The author assumes that simply printing a book is sufficient to get it into bookstores and on Oprah.
+The author assumes that simply printing a book is sufficient to get it into bookstores.
 In that case I decline to take the editing altogether, regardless of the merit of the book's content.
-I prefer to edit books that I believe have a decent chance of reaching the publisher's intended market.
+I prefer to edit only those manuscripts I believe have a decent chance of reaching their authors' intended market.
+Often, that sort of decent chance can be predicted from a limited edit and a realistic marketing plan.

 Page Top